 Group health insurance plans are a great way to provide your employees with comprehensive coverage for their healthcare needs.
 They can protect them from unexpected medical expenses, provide access to quality medical care, and help them maintain their health.
 But with so many different types of group health insurance plans available, it can be difficult to know which plan is right for your business and your employees.
 In this article, we'll provide you with an overview of the different types of group health insurance plans available, as well as the key features and benefits of each.

-Group Health Insurance Plansare an important form of coverage that provide employees and their families with access to health care services.
+Group Health Insurance Plansare an important form of coverage for those moving to Toronto, providing employees and their families with access to health care services.

 There are a variety of group health insurance plans available, each with its own set of benefits, rules, and regulations.
 It is important to understand the different types of plans and how they work in order to make the best decision when selecting a plan.
 The four main types of group health insurance plans include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Exclusive Provider Organizations (EPOs), and High Deductible Health Plans (HDHPs) that are compatible with Health Savings Accounts (HSAs).
 Each plan offers different levels of coverage and different cost-sharing arrangements, so it is important to understand the differences.